Ojaswy/Fourier-Series/README.md

 ## Fourier-Series
-Exploring the power of Fourier Series.
+Exploring the power of Fourier Series. m